Global lumber. Family roots.

 We build careers at Hampton.
 Hard working and dedicated employees can count on Hampton to support their career development and advancement with the company every step of the way.
 The forest products industry has changed a lot over the years with significant advances in science and technology in forest management, wood manufacturing, sales, and international trade.
 Whether you’re just starting your career or you’re a seasoned professional, Hampton has an opportunity for you.

-Hampton operates nine sawmills in Oregon, Washington, and British Columbia, which produce more than 2 billion board feet of lumber for domestic and international markets.
+Hampton operates ten sawmills in Oregon, Washington, and British Columbia, which produce more than 2 billion board feet of lumber for domestic and international markets.